ubffm/deromanize/README.rst

    y: [יי, י]

-When we run this through the transkey instance we can see what happens to it:
+When we run this through the TransKey instance we can see what happens to it:

 .. code:: python